 To improve the performance of the delivery the cache database is updated asynchronously.
 For this reason the generated page can be delivered immediately after it is generated.
 While the database is not up to date (in the following diagram this time is marked with the keyword 'meantime') it is assured that reading operations calculate valid values.
 Furthermore it is assured that in the event of a system crash during this specific period of time, the database is updated after a restart of the application.
-This is done with the help of persistent update objects, which are stored in the folder queue within the cache folder.
+This is done with the help of persistent update objects, which are stored in the folder

 If your webbapp generates some cache fragments with a really short life time then the overall effort of maintaining and organizing them might be disproportional.
 We call these short time cache fragments "ephemeral".